What is Hypotension?

 Supplements for Hypotension

 Ginger promotes gut and joint health and may minimize the risk of hypotension after meals.
 This supplement is obtained from the root of an herb that is known for its health benefits.
 The recommended dosage is 1,000 milligrams taken once per day with lots of water to prevent heartburn.
 Ginger root supplements do not contain soy, additives, corn, gluten, dairy or sugar (x).
 This supplement should be taken after consultation with a doctor if you are pregnant, breastfeeding, taking medications, or have allergies.
 In addition, stop using this product altogether if you experience any adverse reactions.

 Vitamin C is an essential nutrient that we obtain from food to maintain good health.
 This supplement is extremely useful in promoting cardiac and gut health.
 For the best results, take 1,000 milligrams once daily (x).

 A notable benefit of this supplement is that it is non-toxic.
 Therefore, it does not cause any adverse side effects in the case of an overdose.
 However, consider lowering your intake in case you experience any harmful side effects such as vomiting and abdominal discomfort.
 In addition, consult a physician before taking this supplement if you are pregnant, breastfeeding or have any health condition.

 Vitamin D helps to regulate calcium levels in the body.
 In addition, it promotes bone and teeth health.
 It is a fat-soluble vitamin that can be taken with meals or as directed by a physician.
-Take one softgel of vitamin D3 (cholecalciferol) with a meal daily (x).
+Take 50mg of D3 (cholecalciferol) daily (x).

 If you are thinking about using this supplement, consult a doctor if you have a history of tuberculosis or kidney disease.
 Vitamin D overdose may cause nausea, irregular heartbeat, weight loss, diarrhea, seizures, constipation and general weakness.